 discovered between 1860 and 1992, were found in a 516 sq-mi (1,336 sq-km) area of the Solnhofen quarries.
 First classified as a bird

 because of the presence of feathers and the structure of the legs and wings, it nevertheless has many characteristics now found only in reptiles or in bird embryos.
-It was long regarded as the most primitive known bird, but more recent discoveries of fossils that have feathers and other birdlike features while also retaining strong dinosaurlike characteristics has led some to argue that Archaeopteryx
+It was long regarded as the most primitive known bird, and many authorities still so regard it, but more recent discoveries of fossils that have feathers and other birdlike features while also retaining strong dinosaurlike characteristics has led some to argue that Archaeopteryx

 is in fact a feathered dinosaur

 that should be grouped with the theropods.
 It is still debated whether Archaeopteryx,

 which was about the size of a pigeon or magpie, was arboreal or a swiftly running terrestrial animal and poor flyer.
 Its feathers appear to have been too weakly constructed to be useful for active flight, but a study of its wing bones found that they resemble those of birds that fly short distances or in short bursts.
 Some claimed that a fossil discovered in West Texas in 1983 and dubbed Protoavis

 by some 75 million years, but many experts also have questioned whether Protoavis

 is in fact a bird or even an correctly reconstructed animal.
 The earliest known fossils of modern birds, with characteristics such as a toothless beak and fused foot bones, date to around 66 million years ago.

 See L. M. Witmer, The Search for the Origin of Birds (1995); A. Feduccia, The Origin and Evolution of Birds (1996); S. Chatterjee, The Rise of Birds (1997); P. Shipman, Taking Flight: Archaeopteryx and the Evolution of Bird Flight (1998).